Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_08_s3_compliance/guide.en-gb.md

 > Here you can see that there are **no S3 compatible data stores** in the list yet.
 That is why you will add your own, to then access the buckets of a given region, and for a specific access key and secrey key combination!
 >

-To add this datastore, we will use the `ovhai datastore add s3` command pattern.
-We can use the `--help` flag to know more about adding **S3 compatible datastores**:
+To add this datastore, you will use the `ovhai datastore add s3` command pattern.
+You can use the `--help` flag to know more about adding **S3 compatible datastores**:

 ```console
 ovhai datastore add s3 --help